wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 ### Install on a Linux device

-Complete the following steps to install Edge Data Store on Linux:
+Complete the following steps to install EDS on Linux:

 1. Open a terminal window and change the working directory to the location of the distribution file.